I always find it invigorating to learn from other disciplines. During the reporting season, it is worth reminding ourselves about what matters.

 One feature which distinguishes Peter’s books from the hundreds of books on project management is authenticity and unreserved sharing of own experience, with all its ups and downs of “the old and the wise”, delivered in a no-non-sense style.
 It responds to my brain’s need to learn from others.
 Another point of attraction for me is his very own perspectives on conceptual matters, such as, for instance, Actionable Information, for AI.
 I get that more than the widespread understanding of the acronym, especially if in your own language the word “intelligence” is void of the meanings it has in English.

 The book is meant for reflective practitioners.
 Peter asks many important questions and invites us to stay inquisitive.
 After all, AI does not stay put.
-From a brief introduction and dismantling some myths surrounding AI, categories of AI into the core if it all – “people -centered AI”, each of us will find things to learn from and ponder on.
+From a brief introduction and dismantling some myths surrounding AI, categories of AI into the core if it all – “people -centred AI”, each of us will find things to learn from and ponder on.
 Projects are about, by and for people, no doubts there.

 And those afraid of or resisting AI should remember this: “The danger of artificial intelligence isn’t that it’s going to rebel against us, but that it’s going to do exactly what we ask it to do” (Janelle Shane).

 My main take away: Stay calm, learn to benefit from AI and help people thrive!
 Thanks, Peter!
 So, when is a legacy sequel coming up?